OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 Cleanup Old Content
 -------------------

-When Virtual Machines are terminated (change into state ``DONE``), the OpenNebula just changes their state in database, but keeps the information in the database in case it would be required in the future (e.g., to generate accounting reports).
-To reduce the size of the VM table, it is recommended to periodically delete the information about already terminated Virtual Machines if not needed with :ref:`onedb purge-done <onedb_purge_done>` tool is available below.
+When Virtual Machines are terminated (changed into a ``DONE`` state), OpenNebula just changes their state in database but keeps the information in the database in case it's required in the future (e.g., to generate accounting reports).
+To reduce the size of the VM table, it is recommended to periodically delete the information about already terminated Virtual Machines if no longer needed with :ref:`onedb purge-done <onedb_purge_done>` (tool is available below).

 .. _onedb:

 OpenNebula Database Maintenance Tool
 ====================================

 This section describes the OpenNebula database maintenance command-line tool ``onedb``.
-It can be used to get information from an OpenNebula database, backup and restore, upgrade to new versions of OpenNebula database, cleanup unused content, or fix inconsistency problems.
+It can be used to get information from an OpenNebula database, backup and restore, upgrade to new versions of an OpenNebula database, clean up unused content, or fix inconsistency problems.

 Available subcommands (visit the :ref:`manual page <cli>` for full reference):

 - :ref:`version <onedb_version>` - Shows current database schema version
 - :ref:`history <onedb_history>` - Lists history of schema upgrades
 - :ref:`fsck <onedb_fsck>` - Performs consistency check and repair on data
-- :ref:`upgrade <onedb_upgrade>` - Upgrades database for new OpenNebula version
+- :ref:`upgrade <onedb_upgrade>` - Upgrades database to new OpenNebula version
-- :ref:`backup <onedb_backup>` - Backups database into a file
+- :ref:`backup <onedb_backup>` - Backs up database into a file
 - :ref:`restore <onedb_restore>` - Restores database from backup
-- :ref:`purge-history <onedb_purge_history>` - Cleanups history records in VM metadata
+- :ref:`purge-history <onedb_purge_history>` - Cleans up history records in VM metadata
-- :ref:`purge-done <onedb_purge_done>` - Cleanups database from unused content
+- :ref:`purge-done <onedb_purge_done>` - Cleans database of unused content
 - :ref:`change-body <onedb_change_body>` - Allows to update OpenNebula objects in database
 - :ref:`sqlite2mysql <onedb_sqlite2mysql>` - Migration tool from SQLite to MySQL/MariaDB